London Boulevard: Plot

-Gant threatens Detective Bailey to stop him making Mitchel pay bribes.
+Gant threatens Detective Bailey to stop him from making Mitchel pay bribes.
 Later that evening, Mitchel and Billy meet Gant in a garage, where Gant shoots a black man, whom Gant was led to believe by Billy to be one of the Nation of Islam members who beat up Mitchel and scared off Billy while earlier collecting for Gant.
 Gant yells at Billy, but Mitchel protects Billy and yells at Gant, who claims Mitchel said to kill anyone.
 Gant tells Mitchel he is now an 'accessory' to the killing, and to meet him at Criterion Restaurant the next night, for an unknown arrangement.

 Charlotte tells Mitchel she loves him.
-Later, Mitchel and Gant meet and Gant assigns Mitchel to collect money in Streatham, Clapham and Kennington.
+Later, Mitchel and Gant meet and Gant assigns Mitchel to collect money in Streatham, Clapham, and Kennington.
 Gant reveals that the main mugger footballer has a future and is being scouted by professional teams, and implies that Mitchel had best leave him alone.

 Mitchel tells Gant that if he were a gangster, Gant would be the first person he would kill and would take everything Gant has, but claims he is not a gangster and walks away.
 Gant, to put Mitchel in trouble, waylays the doctor who owns Mitchel's apartment, and after Gant rapes him, he orders his henchmen, Fletcher and Beaumont, to kill him.
 Mitchel learns who the footballer is and follows him into a tunnel, planning to shoot him, but has a change of heart at the last moment, and lets the young man walk away unaware.

 Mitchel visits Charlotte and tells her that he loves her; the two sleep together.
 Mitchel sees Billy's van and attacks Billy, who says that Gant sent him to kill Mitchel; he warns Mitchel to look for "a big Bosnian fucker".
 Mitchel borrows one of Charlotte's husband's Rolls-Royces and confronts Billy at a pub.
 He beats Billy, who says Gant will kill everyone whom Mitchel loves, and Mitchel steals the money Billy collected for Gant.

 Mitchel meets his sister at a restaurant to persuade her to get out of the country and out of Gant's reach.
 He gives her a train ticket and money, but she ignores the warning, resulting in her and Dr. Raju being killed by Gant.
 Mitchel and Jordan find Billy's dead body in the front garden of Charlotte's home and the Bosnian, named Storbor, lurking outside the gate.

 Mitchel asks Jordan to help him kill Storbor and the two follow Storbor to a nightclub where they meet him and the drug addict from the party named Whiteboy.
 Mitchel kills Gant and it looks to be a happy ending.
 But when Mitchel walks out to the street on his way to go to America, the young kid he let live stabs him several times in the side and leaves him to die.